TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms3/lab11.md

 We focus on readability in general, meaningful variable names and the consistent use of Stratego paradigms.
 We will consider the fact that Stratego is new to you.

+### Early Feedback

+This assignment is graded manually.
+Thus, we do not provide early feedback for this submission.

 ## Detailed Instructions

 ### Git Repository